-Our addiction intervention plans will provide your loved one with the help needed to combat alcohol, prescription drug, or illegal street drug addictions.
+Our addiction intervention services will provide your loved one with the help needed to combat alcohol, prescription drug, or illegal street drug addictions.
 An Intervention becomes necessary when your loved one does not understand that they have a problem or not mindful to the negative effects their addiction is having on you or themselves.

 Who are our Intervention Specialists?

 Dr. Jim Tracy